Mezzanines

 - Free Standing Mezzanines

 - Raised platforms that can stand without leaning on, hanging from, or otherwise using the support of another structure.
-Free standing mezzanines, many of which are prefabricated, usually perform less demanding tasks, like the temporary storage of lighter-weight materials.
+Free standing mezzanines, many of which are prefabricated, usually perform less demanding tasks, such as the temporary storage of lighter-weight materials.
 Neither structural nor free standing mezzanines impede the operation of workers or machinery on lower levels.
 Their supports can be placed in a way that minimizes interference with the movement of personnel and equipment.

 - Hot Rolled Structural Steel Mezzanines